ApolloNano/youtube-tipper/README.md

 # youtube-tipper
-Application that automatically tips users a small amount of NANO to every YouTube comment containing a NANO address
+Application that automatically sends a small amount of NANO to every YouTube comment containing a NANO address

 # Requirements
 PHP